 In 2019, one of America's largest and most trusted conservation organizations, the National Wildlife Federation (NWF), partnered with PHS to augment the PHS' LandCare program.
-In this project, which was funded by the Wildlife Conservation Society, NWF and PHS installed 50 300 square foot climate-smart pollinator gardens on a network of 26 vacant lots in the Strawberry Mansion and Mantua neighborhoods of North/West Philadelphia — two communities particularly vulnerable to extreme heat and flooding risks associated with a changing climate.
-They collaborated on this project to improve the connectivity and diversity of wildlife habitat within the city and provide better climate-resiliency in the form of improved flood management and heat absorption.
+In this project, which was funded by the Wildlife Conservation Society, NWF and PHS installed 50 300-square-foot climate-smart pollinator gardens on a network of 26 vacant lots in the Strawberry Mansion and Mantua neighborhoods of North/West Philadelphia — two communities particularly vulnerable to extreme heat and flooding risks associated with a changing climate.
+They collaborated on this project to improve the connectivity and diversity of wildlife habitats within the city and provide better climate resiliency in the form of improved flood management and heat absorption.
 Thus, providing benefits beyond what the clean and green treatment of the vacant lots generally rendered.

 View an interactive map of all cleaned-up lots by PHS, including the pollinator gardens.

-Visit National Wildlife Federation's website for more information on native plants, impacts of wildlife gardens, and national initiatives.
+Visit the National Wildlife Federation's website for more information on native plants, the impacts of wildlife gardens, and national initiatives.

 Before and after restoration photos of a vacant lot in the Mantua neighborhood of Philadelphia.
 Photos by Holly Gallagher and Natalie Cohen.